First Time Buyers Guide to Buying a Property

-So, you might want to arrange a more thorough survey for your own benefit.
+So, you might want to arrange a more thorough survey for your benefit.
 Sometimes you can arrange this through the lender too.
 When the mortgage application is submitted any relevant upfront fees will need to be paid.
 If we are charging an advice fee this is not normally paid until mortgage offer.

-We will now complete and submit the application, and handle liaising with the lender.
+We will now complete and submit the application and handle liaising with the lender.
 They will arrange for their basic valuation to be carried out.
-This does not necessarily involve an actual surveyor visiting the property and could be electronic, so should not be relied up on as an effective assessment of the properties value or soundness of construction.
+This does not necessarily involve an actual surveyor visiting the property and could be electronic, so should not be relied upon as an effective assessment of the properties value or soundness of construction.

-Once completed, the lender will either agree the application and make a binding mortgage offer or request any additional documents or property reports that might be required.
+Once completed, the lender will either agree on the application and make a binding mortgage offer or request any additional documents or property reports that might be required.

 Once a mortgage offer is agreed, the mortgage application is complete, and the legal process is all that is left.
-At this point you would pay our advice fee where applicable.
+At this point, you would pay our advice fee where applicable.